toolleeo/cli-apps/README.md

 * [Calcure](https://github.com/anufrievroman/calcure) - Modern TUI calendar and task manager with customizable interface.
 * [calcurse](https://calcurse.org/) - A calendar and scheduling application for the command line.
 It helps keep track of events, appointments and everyday tasks.
 * [caldr](https://github.com/mrusme/caldr) - A lightweight CLI / TUI calendar that supports CalDAV.
-* [gcalcli](https://github.com/insanum/gcalcli) - CLI to access Google Calendars; allows doing the main tasks: create, delete, and list events.
+* [gcalcli](https://github.com/insanum/gcalcli) - Access Google Calendars; supports the main tasks: create, delete, and list events.
 * [Girok](https://github.com/noisrucer/girok) - A powerful and beautiful CLI scheduler.
 * [goobook](https://gitlab.com/goobook/goobook) - The purpose of GooBook is to make it possible to use your Google Contacts from the command-line and from MUAs such as Mutt.
 It can be used from Mutt the same way as abook.
 * [icsp](https://github.com/loteoo/icsp) - Command-line iCalendar (.ics) to CSV utility.
-* [khal](https://github.com/pimutils/khal) - CLI and terminal calendar program, able to synchronize with CalDAV servers through [vdirsyncer](https://github.com/pimutils/vdirsyncer).
+* [khal](https://github.com/pimutils/khal) - Calendar that can synchronize with CalDAV servers through [vdirsyncer](https://github.com/pimutils/vdirsyncer).
-* [khard](https://github.com/lucc/khard) - Console carddav client written in Python.
+* [khard](https://github.com/lucc/khard) - vCard address book written in Python.
+Supports CardDAV.
-* [pal](http://palcal.sourceforge.net/) - Calendar program for Unix/Linux systems that can keep track of events; custom, plain text storage format; interesting and fully functional.
+* [pal](http://palcal.sourceforge.net/) - Calendar for Unix/Linux systems that can keep track of events; custom, plain text storage format; interesting and fully functional.
 * [pbook](https://github.com/proh14/pbook) - A simple phonebook manager for TUI lovers.
 * [peroutine](https://github.com/UlyssesZh/peroutine) - Remind you of periodical events.
 The period can be any positive integer of days, so work around the fact that the number of days in a week is prime.
 * [plann](https://github.com/tobixen/plann) - Command-line interface to online calendars.
-* [ppl addressbook](http://ppladdressbook.org/) - `ppl` is free software made out of other free software.
-It's built on top of Ruby and Git, and the completely free vCard address book format.
+* [ppl addressbook](http://ppladdressbook.org/) - Address book tool that uses the vCard format.
+Built on top of Ruby and Git
-* [Remind](https://dianne.skoll.ca/projects/remind/) - Calendar program with possibility to set complex rules to define events; custom, powerful text-based storage format.
+* [Remind](https://dianne.skoll.ca/projects/remind/) - Calendar that supports set complex rules to define events; custom, powerful text-based storage format.
 * [remint](https://sr.ht/~mlaparie/remint/) - A simple terminal UI wrapper for D. Skoll's Remind calendar program
 * [tz](https://github.com/oz/tz) - tz helps you schedule things across time zones.
 It's an interactive TUI program that displays time across the time zones of your choosing.
 * [vdirsyncer](https://github.com/pimutils/vdirsyncer) - CalDAV synchronization program.